wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 "Any trends you've noticed?"
 Ivy asked, genuinely curious.

 "Weather affects frequency," Rooke said.
 "High pressure systems seem to suppress them, low pressure makes them more likely.
-And they cluster around infrastructure nodes—places where multiple systems intersect."
+And they cluster around infrastructure nodes; places where multiple systems intersect."

 "Like the trolley junction near the harbor," Tamsin added.
 "Power lines, rail lines, storm drains, and the old gas main all converge there.
 It's our most active monitoring site."

 Ivy studied the map again, beginning to see patterns in the red marks that she'd missed before.
 "It's like the city has pressure points."

 "That's exactly what they are," Ms. Kestrel said with approval.
-"The work we do is essentially civic acupuncture—finding the blockages and restoring healthy flow."
+"The work we do is essentially civic acupuncture; finding the blockages and restoring healthy flow."

 "Speaking of which," Tamsin said, glancing at the clock on the wall, "shouldn't we show her the blink code demonstration?
 Library Row lamps should be quiet enough this time of evening."